 Figure 14: Co-phylogeny of galbut virus RNA 3 and chaq virus.
 Branches with support values < 0.001 were converted to polytomies prior to generation of the phylogeny.
 Trees were midpoint rooted.
 Sample names and lines are colored by coinfection status.

-DICUSSION
+DISCUSSION